 Some hospitals and clinics use blood tests to look for signs of blood clotting (thrombosis) as a screening test for deep vein thrombosis.
 However, like all tests, these are not 100% accurate.
 If the patient has any other trauma, then these tests almost always show a positive result regardless of whether a deep vein thrombosis (DVT) is present or not.
 In addition, there is always the risk of a negative test despite having a deep vein thrombosis (DVT).
 Although these blood tests are not the gold standard, they are cheap and can be performed by very unskilled people and as such can help save resources in large hospitals and clinics.

-In the past, other tests been used including venograms (xrays with contrast injection), plethysmography and thermal imaging.
+In the past, other tests being used including venograms (xrays with contrast injection), plethysmography and thermal imaging.
 All of these tests are very inaccurate and really have no place any more in the modern diagnosis of the deep vein thrombosis (DVT) unless colour flow duplex ultrasonography

 is not available.